-Jim Miller, JD, MPH, senior associate in the in the Department of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health, explained to Focus that FDA could, without Congressional action, change its regulations via a proposed rulemaking to allow for at least portions of CRLs to be released by FDA and for the agency to disclose biosimilar application numbers and more if it decided to.
+Jim Miller, JD, MPH, senior associate in the Department of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health, explained to Focus that FDA could, without congressional action, change its regulations via a proposed rulemaking to allow for at least portions of CRLs to be released by FDA and for the agency to disclose biosimilar application numbers and more if it decided to.

-Granted, such a rulemaking process would be lengthy and time consuming and would have to be an initiative that FDA leadership wanted to undertake, but with President Donald Trump’s new "two out, one in," executive order, there may be regulations that could be cut out to free FDA up to be more transparent.
+Granted, such a rulemaking process would be lengthy and time-consuming and would have to be an initiative that FDA leadership wanted to undertake, but with President Donald Trump’s new "two out, one in," executive order, there may be regulations that could be cut out to free FDA up to be more transparent.

 As far as the argument that CRLs and biosimilar and other applications contain companies’ trade secrets or confidential information that would legally bar FDA from releasing such information, Miller said the Federal, Food, Drug and Cosmetic Act governing FDA actually has a "narrow definition" of what constitutes trade secrets.

 "It would be an unusual CRL that contains trade secret information," Miller said.
 And though manufacturing details in biosimilar applications would likely be designated as trade secrets, he noted that releasing the number of applications and applicants would not run counter to federal statute if FDA changed its regulations.